 - Baking soda

 Sprinkle a pinch of baking soda or cornstarch all over the leather surface.
 Depending on the stain, you can sprinkle more baking soda.
 Use a cotton cloth to spread the soda evenly (be gentle.)

-Let it sit for few hours or ideally overnight.
+Let it sit for a few hours or ideally overnight.
 It will allow the baking soda to absorb the oil or grease.
 Wipe off the powder with a clean, soft cloth in the morning.

 5. Remove Tough Oil or Grease Stains with Talcum Powder

-Use Talcum powder if you have stubborn oil or grease stains and want to remove them as quick as possible, It is an excellent absorbent too and works faster than baking soda or cornstarch.
+Use Talcum powder if you have stubborn oil or grease stains and want to remove them as quickly as possible, It is an excellent absorbent too and works faster than baking soda or cornstarch.